| | | | | |

 Cooked beef chunks, potatoes, mushrooms and carrots in a rich brown gravy topped with fresh thyme leaves in a white skillet.

-This classic dish tastes just as good as it looks!!
+This classic French beef stew tastes just as good as it looks!!
 I thicken my gravy more than most people do, it’s worth the effort but not required.

-This recipe was made famous by Julia Child, but her recipe had too many steps and just seemed to fussy for a weeknight meal.
+The original recipe for Boeuf Bourguignon was made famous by Julia Child, but her version has too many steps and just seemed to fussy for a weeknight meal.
 I am all about easy recipes!

-I skipped over sautéing the mushrooms in butter, and I am not a fan of pearl onions.
+I skipped over sautéing the button mushrooms in butter, and I am not a fan of pearl onions so I substituted chopped yellow onion.
 I also added Worcestershire sauce because I always use it in my stew recipes.
 Feel free to leave it out if you wish.

 Beef chuck, stock, bacon, wine, onion, carrots, potatoes, thyme, bay leaves, tomato paste, flour, garlic, onion and cornstarch in white bowls.